jarun/nnn/README.md

 To see the path to the copy file, run `nnn`, press `?` and look up `NNN_NO_X`.

+Note: despite the name of the environment variable, this method works even if X is available.

 Use <kbd>^Y</kbd> and/or <kbd>^K</kbd> to copy file paths as usual.
 To use the copied paths from the cmdline, use command substitution.
 For example, if `DIR` above is `/home/user`:

     # bash/zsh